Reliable LLM-Based Edge-Cloud-Expert Cascades for Telecom Knowledge Systems: Experiments

 \subsubsection{Impact of Misalignment Target $\alpha$}

-We now turn our attention to the impact of the misalignment target level $\alpha$.
+{{We now turn our attention to the impact of the misalignment target level $\alpha$.
 We set the size of calibration data to $N=100$.
-Fig. \ref{fig:impact_constraint} shows that cascading via MHT-based threshold selection always satisfies the alignment constraint irrespective of the target level $\alpha$.
+Fig. \ref{fig:impact_constraint} shows the results for $\alpha$ ranging from $0.1$ to $0.7$.
+Cascading via MHT-based threshold selection always satisfies the alignment constraint irrespective of the target level $\alpha$.
 This is unlike C-ERM, which fails to satisfy the constraint in the regime of practical interest ($\alpha < 0.5$).
+We note that for $\alpha$ below the error rate of the cloud model (approximately $0.3$ for Qwen2-7B-instruct), both MHT-based methods defer most queries to the human expert, and the sequential testing advantage of MHT-ERM over MHT-ERM-B becomes more pronounced as $\alpha$ increases into the non-trivially binding regime.}}